-Our recommendation - Ceylon Oolong Tea
+Our recommendation — Ceylon Oolong tea.

 Also read — How to drink oolong tea for weight loss?

-White Tea for preventing weight gain
+White tea for preventing weight gain

 White tea is one of the healthiest teas and is also considered the most natural type of tea.
 This tea is not processed like any other tea.
 It is simply harvested and sun-dried before it is packaged and shipped out to you.
 There are four main varieties of white tea, the two most popular and highest quality varieties are Silver Needle and White Peony.
-While Silver Needle white tea is made using only the flower buds of the tea plant and features a delicate, slightly sweet flavor.
+While Silver Needle white tea is made using only the flower buds of the tea plant and features a delicate, slightly sweet flavour.
 White Peony is made using both the flower buds and leaves of the tea plant.
-It tends to have a stronger flavor than Silver Needle and is darker in color.
+It tends to have a stronger flavour than Silver Needle and is darker in colour.

 Both white teas contain higher concentrations of powerful compounds such as catechins and polyphenols when compared to other processed teas.
 These compounds are powerful antioxidants that prevent new fat cells from forming in the first place.

 A study that examined the effects of white tea on fat cells in vitro discovered that the antioxidant EGCG in white tea prevents the formation of fat cells, helping in reducing weight gain.
 These antioxidants also help in speeding up the breakdown of fats thus making this tea a good choice whether you want to lose weight or prevent weight gain.